China says U.S.-Philippines base deal raises questions

 "Can they then explain, isn't this kind of continued strengthening of military deployments in the South China Sea and areas surrounding it considered militarisation?"

-China claims most of the energy-rich waters through which about $5 trillion (£3.47 trillion) in ship-borne trade passes every year.
+China claims most of the energy-rich waters through which about $5 trillion in ship-borne trade passes every year.
 Neighbours Brunei, Malaysia, the Philippines, Taiwan and Vietnam also have claims.

-The United States says it takes no sides in the disputes but wants to ensure free navigation through the sea.
-It has said it will increase what it calls freedom-of-navigation operations by its navy ships through the waters.

-U.S. allies Malaysia and Australia both reiterated on Monday calls for freedom of navigation through the South China Sea.
+(Reporting by Ben Blanchard; Editing by Nick Macfie)